-This means you can increase your donation to Unicef UK by an extra 25% at no extra cost to you.
+This means you can increase your donation to us by an extra 25% at no extra cost to you.
 So for example, if you donate £10, this becomes £12.50 with Gift Aid.

-You can make sure that every donation that you’ve made to Unicef in the past, and everything you donate in the future, is eligible for Gift Aid by completing this simple Gift Aid declaration form.
+You can make sure that every donation that you’ve made to us in the past, and everything you donate in the future, is eligible for Gift Aid by completing this simple declaration form.

-This is a statement from you to Unicef UK confirming that you are a UK taxpayer and that you want the charity to claim gift aid on your donations.
+This is a statement from you to us confirming that you are a UK taxpayer and that you want the charity to claim Gift Aid on your donations.
 It covers all donations, whether you make them online or in another way.

 Please remember to tell us about any change in your tax status, or if your name or address changes so that we can update our records.

-You’re eligible for Gift Aid if you’re a UK taxpayer and have paid income or capital gains tax within the financial year.
+You’re eligible if you’re a UK taxpayer and have paid income or capital gains tax within the financial year.

 You don’t necessarily have to be working to pay tax.
-If any of the following situations apply to you then you could still qualify for Gift Aid:
+If any of the following situations apply to you then you could still qualify:

 - You have taxable savings, a state pension or other pension plans